 While browsing the web or reading an article on a website, we often come across a webpage that we need to save for offline research or sharing with someone for other purposes.
-Normally, you can just choose copy and paste the link, but if you have the clutter-free image of the page, it even becomes easier to view it offline, mark up, or get a printed copy of it.
+Normally, you can just choose to copy and paste the link, but if you have the clutter-free image of the page, it even becomes easier to view it offline, mark up, or get a printed copy of it.
 The most flexible way to get all this done is to readily convert the page into a PDF file.
 Here’s how to do it!

-- Launch Edge browser
+- Open the Microsoft Edge web browser

-- Save the file as PDF
+- Finally, select Save as PDF

 For most browsers, like Edge, the Print function happens to be the most effective way to save a webpage to PDF.